sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 {/* In theory, a bigger codebase isn't necessarily a more complex codebase.
 You can just tend to your little, perfectly encapsulated corner of the codebase.
 No matter how big the overall codebase got, your life stays the same.
 But we all know it never works out this way. */}

 What allows this rapid increase in software complexity (and, I hope/believe in most cases, a corresponding increase in software quality and features)?
-Dev tools are getting better rapidly and cancelling out some of the complexity increase so that our human brains can still get by.
+Why doesn't the increasing complexity of the system prevent all progress?
+Because dev tools are getting better *very* quickly and cancelling out some of the complexity increase so that our human brains can still get by.

 #### Don't take software progress for granted